hyperledger/fabric/docs/source/style_guide.md

 Yes, it’s better.

-For example: “I’d like to thank my parents, Ayn Rand and God”.
-Compared to: “I’d like to thank my parents, Ayn Rand, and God.”
+The classic example is, “I’d like to thank my parents, Ayn Rand and God”, as compared to: “I’d like to thank my parents, Ayn Rand, and God.”

-**JSON vs .json?**

-Use “JSON”.
-The same applies for any file format (for example, YAML).

-**Referring to the reader.**

-It’s perfectly fine to use the word “you” or “we”.

-**Ampersands (&).**

-Not a substitute for the word “and”.
-Avoid them unless you have a reason to use it (such as in a code snippet that includes it).

-**Acronyms.**

-The first usage of an acronym should be spelled out, unless it’s an acronym that’s in such wide usage this is unneeded.
-For example, “Software Development Kit (SDK)” on first usage.
-Then use “SDK” afterward.

 **Captions.**